xanderekpl/20486-DevelopingASPNETMVCWebApplications/Instructions/20486C/20486C_MOD09_LAB_MANUAL.md

 #### Task 1: Import the Comment controller and Delete view.

-1. Start the virtual machine, and log on with the following credentials:

-	- Virtual Machine: **20486B-SEA-DEV11**
-	- User name: **Admin**
-	- Password: **Pa$$w0rd**

-2. Open the **PhotoSharingApplication.sln** file from the following location:
+1. Open the **PhotoSharingApplication.sln** file from the following location:

 	- File location: **Allfiles(D):\Mod09\Labfiles\Starter\PhotoSharingApplication**

-3. Create a new folder in the **Views** folder by using the following information:
+2. Create a new folder in the **Views** folder by using the following information:

 	- Name of the new folder: **Comment**

-4. Add an existing item to the new **Comment** folder by using the following information:
+3. Add an existing item to the new **Comment** folder by using the following information:

 	- File location of the existing item: **Allfiles(D):\Mod09\Labfiles\Comment Components\Delete.cshtml**

-5. Add an existing item to the **Controller** folder by using the following information:
+4. Add an existing item to the **Controller** folder by using the following information:

 	- File location of the existing item: **Allfiles(D):\Mod09\Labfiles\Comment Components\CommentController.cs**